Close Menu

 Continuing to ignore the oil pressure warning light with a hot engine may ultimately result in complete engine failure.
 Without sufficient oil pressure to lubricate the engine’s internal components, the parts can suffer irreparable damage.
 This can lead to catastrophic engine failure, rendering the entire engine inoperable.
 Repairing or replacing a failed engine is a significant financial burden and could leave you without a vehicle for an extended period.
 Ignoring the warning signs can escalate a seemingly minor issue into a costly and disruptive problem that could have been prevented with timely action.

-Interested in more about Engine & Transmission?
-Here's an article you might find helpful.
+Dive deeper into Engine & Transmission by checking out this article.
 Why Your Steering Wheel Shakes When Slowing Down and How to Fix It Fast

 Solutions and Preventative Measures